 Where Is Bybit Based?

-Bybit has its headquarters based in Singapore, and they also have operational offices in Hong-Kong.
+Bybit has its headquarters based in Dubai, and they also have operational offices in Hong-Kong.
 The exchange operates under the name Bybit Fintech Limited registered in the British Virgin Islands.

 Bonus points: Bybit Interface & User Experience